 Back at school at break time on Monday Diego hands out invitations to his 16th birthday party which is coming up in a few weeks.

 "Wow, like, it's not here?!"
 Tanya exclaims, buzzing with excitement."I like a good party.
 I mean, you guys remember my fifteenth, right?"
 Oh, yes, her fifteenth that was at the beginning of the summer hols in late July.
-It was blistering hot over in Oklahoma, where she lives, and her party was amazing!
-Cocktails in the sunset (yes, there was alcohol, you know what Tanya's like) and she'd managed to persuade her younger brother Jayden and her mum out of the house too.
-Yes, it was crazy, too.
+It was blistering hot over in Oklahoma, where she lives, but her party was amazing!
+Cocktails in the sunset (yes, there was alcohol, you know what Tanya's like) and she'd managed to persuade her younger brother Jayden and her mum to get out of the house too.
+Yes, it was crazy.
 With a few of her other friends in her year, too (but we were careful not to trash the house).

 "Yeah, you were very...obnoxious", Katie comments.
 "Perhaps a little too over the top if I might say."
 Jamie just stands there, smirking.